kali99-dev/Qr-Code-Generator-Bot/README.md

 # Qr-Code-Generator-Bot
-A telegram bot that can generate qr code by providing the url,contact, text,
+A Telegram Bot that can generate qr code by providing the url,contact, text.
+Note : This Bot is Under Development